christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 a Flavian forgery to hide their stolen legacy.
 Alexander conquered Persia as vengeance for Persian enslavement of Scythia.

-The very first Persian-appointed overseer of Macedon had the Persian name Bubares son of Megabyzus (likely Cyrus the Great), and subsequent kings of Macedon are said to have descended from him.
-After Megabyzus (Cyrus the Great) conquered Thrace and Macedonia (ostensibly on behalf of his brother Darius the Great) he established Alexander son of Amyntas as their king.
-Likely, Amyntas was an assumed Macedonian name of Darius the Great.
-A marriage was later arranged between a son of Megabyzus/Cyrus and a daughter of Amyntas/Darius.
-The son of Megabyzus was prince Bupales/Harpalus.
-Likely, Alexander corresponds to Prince Darius/Achaemenes or one of the other sons of Darius the Great (such as Ariobarzanes/Pausanias of Sparta.

 In the book the Alexander Romance, a book that has its earliest copy dating back a couple of centuries after his life, Alexander accepts mortality only after achieving complete satisfaction in his conquests.